SD › Kuala Lumpur Travel Guide

 Just across the railway tracks from Sentral, KL’s major transport hub.
 Convenient to the city’s attractions, and a more authentic, atmospheric, and affordable area than Sentral, Bukit Bintang, or KLCC.
 Renowned for its Indian eateries and shops, especially around Little India.
 Mostly budget-priced guesthouses.

-Best Stuff: Aloft Kuala Lumpur Sentral (classy, convenient, and chic) • Ascott Sentral Kuala Lumpur (wonderful serviced apartments) • Hotel Summer View (cozy, central, and good value) • Annalakshmi restaurant • Jassal Tandoori Restaurant (tasty and well-priced) • Moghul Mahal Restaurant (classy and extra-long menu) • Nu Sentral mall • The Temple of Fine Arts • Little India Fountain • Buddhist Maha Vihara temple • Sri Kandaswamy Kovil temple
+Best Stuff: Aloft Sentral (classy, convenient, and chic) • Ascott Sentral (wonderful serviced apartments) • Hotel Summer View (cozy, central, and good value) • Annalakshmi restaurant • Jassal Tandoori Restaurant (tasty and well-priced) • Moghul Mahal Restaurant (classy and extra-long menu) • Nu Sentral mall • The Temple of Fine Arts • Little India Fountain • Buddhist Maha Vihara temple • Sri Kandaswamy Kovil temple

 99. Chinatown and Pudu

 With bustling markets and centuries-old temples, this is not just a district but a tourist attraction in its own right (see #67).
 Wide range of budget-priced guesthouses and mid-range hotels, and convenient to many inner-city attractions by foot or public transport.
 Nearby is the quieter, less-touristy suburb of Pudu.